socrata-platform/socrata-thirdparty-utils/README.md

 * `CuratorInitializer`, common initialization stuff for Curator service discovery
 * `CuratorServiceBase`, a Trait for curator-based service clients
 * `ProviderCache`, a cache for Curator service providers
+* `CuratorBroker`, a class for registering a service with Curator
+* `CuratorServiceIntegration`, a helper trait to spin up ZK, Curator, discovery for testing

 geojson
 -------